 Sing Along with Elsa and Let.
 It.
 Go.

 Know when to stop, or even let others have the last word.
 When I am really angry, I usually just withdraw.
 However, this isn’t a surrender.
 Instead, I’m tired and life’s too short.
-You do not become a smaller, or less worthwhile person, and you haven’t lost (whatever that really means, particularly on the Internet, ferchrissakes) if you walk away and wash your hands of things.
-You are entitled to call it quits on an argument or discussion.
+You do not become a smaller, or less worthwhile person, and you haven’t lost (whatever that really means, particularly on the Internet, fer chrissakes) if you walk away and wash your hands of things.
+Netizen, you are entitled to call it quits on an argument or discussion.

 Finally, I hope you learn from my insanity and my mistakes.
 Life’s too short to let it get to you too much!

 The Future of Lonely Writer and Adventures in Career Changing

 The future?
 Well, more specifically, I mean the future of the Lonely Writer website.

 So as some readers may recall, I started that website as my capstone project at Quinnipiac University.
 I needed the project in order to graduate with a Master’s in Science in Communications (social media).
 Well, graduation happened in August of 2016.
 However, I had paid for the domain until the end of March of 2017.
 It seemed silly to try to cancel early.